 PHS 505 Foundations of Regulatory Affairs 3 hrs.
 3 crs.
-US Federal laws, regulations, procedures and guidelines that control drugs and biologics during their development, production and distribution stages; the functions of the US production and distribution stages; the functions of the US Food and Drug Administration (FDA) and their impact on the approval process.
+US Federal laws, regulations, procedures and guidelines that control drugs and biologics during their development, production and distribution stages; the functions of the US Food and Drug Administration (FDA) and their impact on the approval process.